 Why You Might Need This

-However, older homes's electrical systems may not have the ability to match today's needs.
+Older homes' electrical systems may not have the ability to match today's needs.

 Some items may not even have existed when your home was built: televisions, dishwashers, large HVAC systems, computers, hot tubs, etc.

-Because earlier electrical needs were so much smaller--lights, outlets, and a few small appliances--the systems were sized down, as well.
+Since earlier electrical needs were so much smaller--lights, outlets, and a few small appliances--the systems were sized down, as well.

 How You Know If This Is Necessary